Enatec/UniFiTooling/release/1.0.5/README.md

 ### Version

-This document is based on UniFiTooling version 1.0.6 (Development)
+This document is based on UniFiTooling version 1.0.5

 ### PowerShell Gallery